 Types of User Accounts

-Do you already have an HPC-enabled account, but are unsure what login nodes / partitions you should use?
+Do you already have an HPC-enabled account, but are unsure what what kind of account you have and which login nodes and partitions you should use?
 Have you heard terms like “legacy SCC/HLRN account” and are unsure of what that means or if it applies to you?
 Then this page is for you.

 User Account Types

-Our HPC cluster constists of separate islands, funded by different institutions and as we are in the process of restructuring our project management, there is a potentially confusing variety of different types of user accounts that can be hard to keep apart, especially if you have multiple ones.
+Our HPC cluster consists of separate groups of nodes and cluster islands, funded by different institutions (see Cluster Overview for more information).
+As we are in the process of restructuring our project management, there is a potentially confusing variety of different types of user accounts that can be hard to keep apart, especially if you have multiple ones.
 The main difference is between Project Portal accounts and so-called “legacy” accounts.
 Then, depending on your affiliation with the different institutions eligible to use parts of our systems, there are other different account types:

 Project Portal accounts